by Heidi M.

 : This classic brochure provides basic information to U.S.

-students on international educational experiences outside the United States.
+students on international educational experiences outside the United

-Education Abroad for Advisers and Administrators: The
+to Education Abroad for Advisers and Administrators: The

 Guide provides an overview of the major areas involved in education